 Your Telephone Number and Email Address:

-Education: Graduated from Local High School, 2015.
+Education: Graduated from Local High School, in 2023.

 Courses: Language skills, mathematics, computers, woodworking class.